lachlan-waugh/6447/slides/content/week8.md

 ## `free()`
 {{% section %}}
-> After a chunk is `free()`'d, information about it is stored in a 'bin'
+> after a chunk is `free()`'d, information about it is stored in a 'bin'

-* Fast bins
+* fast bins
-* Non-fast
+* non-fast
-    * Unsorted bins
+    * unsorted bins
-    * Small/Large
+    * small/Large
-* TCache
+* tcache

 ---

 ### Fast-bins
-* Used to store information about <u>small</u> chunks
+* used to store information about <u>small</u> chunks
-* Chunks are stored in size-specific bins
+* chunks are stored in size-specific bins
     * 16, 24, 32, ...
 88 bytes (10 total)

-* A fast-bin is a singly-linked list
+* a fast-bin is a singly-linked list
-    * New chunks are added to the start (LIFO)
+    * new chunks are added to the start (LIFO)
-    * Chunks aren't combined with adjacent chunks
+    * chunks aren't combined with adjacent chunks

 ---